vonleswan/MobileFinalProject/README.md

 I have gone ahead and set up a homepage with images that point to your respective activity.

 # Usage
-Pull this repo into android studios
+  *Create a branch for yourself

-Create a branch for yourself
+  *Pull this repo into android studios

-There is two files you must edit:
+  *There is two files you must edit:

   If you're in charge of charging stations: